kunall17/hydeout/gsoc/gsoc17.md

 [New compose box design](https://github.com/zulip/zulip-mobile/pull/561)

-Similary, implemented this for the private narrow as well Unfortunetly this PR didn't got through as we decided it's not the best UX to send messages to other people without narrowing to their conversation.
+Similarly, implemented this for the private narrow as well Unfortunately this PR didn't got through as we decided it's not the best UX to send messages to other people without narrowing to their conversation.

 [New compose box design for private messages](https://github.com/zulip/zulip-mobile/pull/678)